tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/eKYC SDK接入指引/eKYC SDK 集成指导/Android端集成文档_intl_en.md

 #### Environment Requirements

-The current FaceID SDK for Android is supported by API 19 (Android 4.4) or later.
+The current eKYC SDK for Android is supported by API 19 (Android 4.4) or later.

 [The current eKYC SDK only supports the eKYC process in Hong Kong, China.]